cyrilletuzi/angular-async-local-storage/docs/INTEROPERABILITY.md

 # Interoperability

-In the vast majority of cases, you'll manage *independent* apps (ie. each having its own data), and each using only one local storage API (e.g. a native API *or* this lib, but not both).
+In the vast majority of cases, you'll manage *independent* apps (ie. each having its own data), and each using only one local storage API (e.g. a native API *or* this lib, but not both at the same time in one app).

 In some special cases, it could happen:
-- you share the same data between multiple apps on the same subdomain, but not all are built with the same framework, so each one will use a different local storage API (e.g. an Angular app using this lib and a non-Angular app using `localForage` lib)
+- you share the same data between multiple apps on the same subdomain, but not all apps are built with the same framework, so each one will use a different local storage API (e.g. an Angular app using this lib and a non-Angular app using `localForage` lib)
-- even if it's not recommended, you could also mix several APIs inside the same app (e.g. mixing native `localStorage` *and* this lib).
+- while **not recommended**, you could also mix several APIs inside the same app (e.g. mixing native `indexedDB` *and* this lib).

+If you're in one of these cases, *please read this guide carefully*, as there are important things to do and to be aware to achieve interoperability.

+## Requirements

-Interoperability can be achieved since v7.3.0 of this lib, given some limitations and adaptations.
+Interoperability can be achieved:
+- **since v8 of this lib**,
+- **only for apps that haven't been deployed in production yet**, as v8 changed the storage system to achieve interoperability:
+  - it won't work on data stored with this lib before v8, as it still uses the old storage system for backward compatibility,
+  - changing configuration on the go would mean to **lose all previously stored data**.

+## Configuration

+Note:
+- it is an initialization step, so as mentioned in the examples below, **it must be done in `AppModule`**,
+- **never change these options in an app already deployed in production, as all previously stored data would be lost**.

-## `indexedDb` database and object store names
+### `indexedDB` database and object store names

 When storing in `indexedDb`, names are used for the database and the object store, so you will need that all APIs use the same names.
-**The following options are available since version >= 8.**

-Option 1 (recommended): keep the config of this lib and change the names in the other APIs, by using the default values exported by the lib:
+Option 1: keep the config of this lib and change the names in the other APIs, by using the default values exported by the lib:

 ```typescript